Interference effects in new physics searches: Prominent models

 \subsection{Other extensions}

 Obviously, many more extensions exist that can incorporate additional scalar bosons.
 In principle, any extension by a $SU(2)\,\otimes\,U(1)$ multiplet can lead to additional scalars states.
 However, with the number of additional terms equally the number free parameter rapidly increases.
 We therefore mainly concentrate on the models discussed above.
+Several use for example $\theta$ instead of $\alpha$ for the mixing angle in the singlet scenario.